jskrable/music-rec/README.md

 ```
 python api/api.py
 ```
-This will host the middleware api endpoints on http://localhost:5000
+This will stand up the middleware api endpoints.

 Then visit the static site at http://localhost:8000 and try submitting some songs for recommendation.